osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

   administrative level is not a clear indicator what the place type might be.

 * Review the free place nodes in your area and check that they are used consistently.
-Within a city, don't mix place=suburb, place=village etc. if they should refer to the same level of hierarchy.
+Within a city, don't mix place=suburb, place=village, etc. if they should refer to the same level of hierarchy.
 Conversely, if there are different levels like suburb and neighbourhood, make sure to use different place types for them.
 The same is true for rural areas.
-The distinction if hamlets are just suburbs of a village or independent is very difficult to make with today's OSM data.
+The distinction whether hamlets are just suburbs of a village or independent is very difficult to make with today's OSM data.

 * Try to complete administrative boundaries for your area.
 If there are no